vchavkov/fork-oneuptime/Certs/ServerCerts/Readme.md

-This project is for Automatic Acme Certificate verification or renewal for the CBSUptime server.
+This project is for Automatic Acme Certificate verification or renewal for the CBS Uptime server.